StrangeBeeCorp/docs/docs/thehive/user-guides/knowledge-base/delete-a-case-page.md

-# How to Delete a Case Page
+# Delete a Case Page

 This topic provides step-by-step instructions for deleting a [case page](about-case-pages.md) in TheHive.